 Few people know that Quintana Roo has rivers.
 Not like those seen on the mountain, they are crystal clear underground rivers!
 One of the best places to swim in a fully closed river with a safe environment is Xplor Park in Playa del Carmen.

 There are other kinds of underground rivers, like the ones in Xcaret: with both open and closed areas.
-These makes them a unique natural setting.
-In this type of rivers, you can observe the flora while floating in clear blue waters”.
+This makes them a unique natural setting.
+In this type of river, you can observe the flora while floating in clear blue waters”.

 Not many know but Xcaret has a beach area.
 In this part, you can enjoy the sea in a different way: in the natural pools.

 You can’t talk about Quintana Roo without mentioning Tulum.
 Many say it’s the most beautiful beach in Mexico, we don’t know exactly, but certainly, it’s in the Top 5.
 What we can assure you, is that the archeological site of Tulum is the only Mayan settlement with a view of the beautiful Caribbean Sea.